Get the Answer to This and Other Tricky Questions

 Next up, let’s talk about the time you spend on the Keto diet and in ketosis.
 No one is exactly sure.
 Research tells us that the keto diet seems to be safest when followed for about 2–6 months, or up to about two years or so when the individual is being monitored by a doctor.

 Following a keto diet in the short term — generally no more than a few months — may cause no problems and allow you to enjoy all its benefits.
 Long-term, very low carbohydrate diets have been reported to lead to ketoacidosis, a state when excessive ketones produce a dangerously toxic level of acid in the blood.

 However, experts can only theorize since there haven’t been many studies into the side effects beyond two years.
 The researchers in the previously mentioned study state that long-term side effects could include kidney stones, vitamin and mineral deficiencies, hepatic steatosis (excess fat in your liver), or hypoproteinemia (low protein in your blood).
 And as with all changes in your health regimen, seek the advice of your healthcare professional before you begin.

 Is Ketosis Bad for Your Kidneys?

 According to an article released by Harvard Medical School, “Patients with kidney disease need to be cautious because this diet could worsen their condition.”
-Although uncommon, the keto diet can contribute to triglyceride accumulation and markers of liver inflammation, possibly because of the higher protein and fat content of the diet compared to other commonly recommended diets.
+Although uncommon, the keto diet can contribute to triglyceride accumulation and markers of liver inflammation, possibly because of the diet’s higher protein and fat content compared to other commonly recommended diets.

 Your kidneys act as a filter for water and waste in your body.
 The kidneys perform many crucial functions, including: